bsmg/beat-saber-community-wiki/mapping.md

 # Editors
 Most custom maps are being made using the community built map editors.

 > Currently, the community editors use a different format than the official one.
 The formats will be unified in the future, but the community editors don't support the official format and thus community-made songs cannot be loaded using the native game song loader yet.
+To convert your map into a format that the game and BeatSaver will recognize, use [Songe Converter](https://github.com/lolPants/songe-converter).
 {.is_warning}

 ## Mediocre Mapper